 about the curator/collector franciszka voeltz:

-i believe in momentum, collaboration and you. things that interest me include but are not limited to: the power of naming things, the arbitrariness of borders and how bodies and geography carry history. for six years,i led community writing workshops with various underserved communities from low-income adults to inmates in portland, oregon through write around portland. in spring 2013 i will be completing an mfa in writing at the university of california, san diego. my poems have appeared in a number of publications including Flaneur Foundry, Ocho and Analecta Literary Journal and my daily practice can be read and interacted with here.
+i believe in momentum, collaboration and you. things that interest me include but are not limited to: the power of naming things, the arbitrariness of borders and how bodies and geography carry history. for six years,i led community writing workshops with various underserved communities from low-income adults to inmates in portland, oregon through write around portland. my poems have appeared in a number of publications including Adrienne, Dark Mountain, and Analecta Literary Journal and my daily practice can be read and interacted with here.

 while i asked every audience member for their approval to post their contributions in a public space, consent for publication wasn’t procured on a person-by-person basis (rather, only by people in large groups nodding and saying yes). please contact me if you’d like your contribution removed and i will do so.